What is a Statutory Declaration in Australia?

 Is a Statutory Declaration Legally Binding in Australia?

 Yes, statutory declarations are legally binding.
-Making a false declaration is considered a serious offence.
-Under the Commonwealth system, making a false declaration can result in:
+Making a false declaration is considered an offence.
+Under the Commonwealth system, making a false declaration can result in fines and imprisonment.

 In the case of genuine mistakes, you must make changes in the declaration in the presence of the same witness who signed it.
 You and the witness must sign your initials next to every change.
 If there are too many changes, you need to write a new statutory declaration.